 CFFI also provides a few useful types that aren't built-in C types.

-type performs automatic conversion between Lisp and
+The :string type performs automatic conversion between Lisp and

 C strings.
 Note that, in the case of functions the converted C string